 Only responsible adults should oversee a burning fire.

-When refuelling machinery outside, do it away from open flames or lit smoking materials (e.g., cigarette).
+When refueling machinery outside, do it away from open flames or lit smoking materials, like a cigarette.

 Author: Provincial Injury Prevention, Alberta Health Services